 A: Unfortunately, we are unable to accept freshmen and senior students at this time.
 Since most students remain in the program past the one-year commitment to continue their research involvement, only 2nd and 3rd years students are eligible to apply.

-Q: How has the program changed to with the COVID-19 pandemic?
+Q: How has the program changed with the COVID-19 pandemic?

 Q: What is the admission process like?
 Is the application process holistic?